kvanland/responseBot/README.md

 # Functions

 ## 1. Commands
 Description: Commands can be made by any user to request that the bot do something.
-Commands include a ! symbol.
+Commands include a ! symbol by default.
 - !help
-> Returns a link to this README
+> Returns a link to this README document

 - !latest tweet @x
 > Returns the contents of the latest tweet from the twitter user x.
 Keep in mind this only works for public accounts.

-- description of reminder !reminder x
+- !reminder x description of reminder !
-> Sends a message to the author of the command with the description in x number of seconds
+> Returns a message with the description in x number of seconds.

 - !random x-y
-> Returns a random whole number between number x and number y given that x is less than y
+> Returns a random whole number between number x and number y.

 - !should blah blah blah
 > Returns a response of 'do it up fam!' or 'nah fam' randomly to a question that begins with !should`